yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

 8. Click **Finish**.

 The **Find WSDL**
 wizard provides is a quick and easy way of finding a selected WSDL file published in a UDDI registry.
-For more fine-grained ways of searching a UDDI registry (for example, for specific WSDL or UDDI entities), see [*Retrieve WSDL files from a UDDI registry* on page 1](general_uddi.htm).
+For more fine-grained ways of searching a UDDI registry (for example, for specific WSDL or UDDI entities), see [Retrieve WSDL files from a UDDI registry](#retrieve-wsdl-files-from-a-uddi-registry).

 ### Publish WSDL files